Has your boat seating seen better days? It’s difficult to enjoy a day out on the water if your seats are ripped, faded, or worn through.

 There are several different types of vinyl out there, but marine vinyl fabric is designed to withstand use on a boat.
 They won’t fade when exposed to sunlight, and they’re tough enough to resist cracking and peeling.

 You’ll need heavy-duty staples to connect the marine vinyl fabric to the plywood backing.
-Stainless steel or Monel staples are the best choice, because they don’t rust.
+Stainless steel or Monel staples are the best choice because they don’t rust.

 Restore Your Seats

-Start by removing the old cushions from your boat seats.
+To restore your boat seating with marine vinyl fabric, start by removing the old cushions from your boat seats.
 Lay out the old vinyl and measure the cushions, then add an extra 6 or 7 inches to the measurement for the new fabric.
 Use the old vinyl as a pattern for the new when you assemble your new seat cover.

 You can also sew piping, which will join the seams while adding strength and style.
 This is done with a long strip of vinyl that’s sewn around a thick cord, such as a nylon rope.
 Fold the vinyl over the rope and sew it shut.
 Once the piping is assembled, you can sew it around the outside of the seat cushions.